stackhpc/ansible-slurm-appliance/ansible/roles/compute_init/README.md

-  Note that although `groups` is defined in the templated hostvars, when the hostvars are loaded using `include_vars:` is is ignored as it is a "magic variable" determined by ansible itself and cannot be set.
+  Note that although `groups` is defined in the templated hostvars, when the hostvars are loaded using `include_vars:` is is ignored as it is a "magic variable" determined by Ansible itself and cannot be set.